hyperledger-labs/yui-docs/docsrcs/yui-ibc-solidity/docs/minitoken/contract.md

 It has the following basic operational functions:

-- mint: issue a new token for a given account
+- `mint`: issue a new token for a given account
-- burn: burn your own token
+- `burn`: burn your own token
-- transfer: Transfer your token to another account.
+- `transfer`: Transfer your token to another account.

 It also has a state reference function:
-- balanceOf: to get the token balance of an account.
+- `balanceOf`: to get the token balance of an account.

 The following states are also available:
-- balance: the balance of each account
+- `balances`: accounts and their respective token balances
-- owner: An account that is allowed to perform privileged operations such as mint.
+- `owner`: An account that is allowed to perform privileged operations such as mint.

 ### constructor